timmahrt/praatIO/README.rst

 Acknowledgements
 ================

-Development of PraatIO was possible thanks to NSF grant **BCS 12-51343** to Jennifer Cole, José Hualde, and Caroline Smith.
+Development of PraatIO was possible thanks to NSF grant **BCS 12-51343** to Jennifer Cole, José I. Hualde, and Caroline Smith and to the A*MIDEX project (n° **ANR-11-IDEX-0001-02**) to James Sneed German funded by the Investissements d'Avenir French Government program, managed by the French National Research Agency (ANR).